-In the normal course of business, the Company occasionally becomes involved in various legal proceedings.
+In the normal course of business, we occasionally becomes involved in various legal proceedings.
 The results of any such proceedings cannot be predicted with certainty because such matters are inherently uncertain.
 Significant damages or penalties may be sought in some matters, and some matters may require years to resolve.
-In our opinion, at this time, any liability from such proceedings would not have a material adverse effect on the business or financial condition of the Company.
+In our opinion, at this time, any liability from such proceedings would not have a material adverse effect on our business or financial condition.